Elote Pasta Salad (Mexican Street Corn Pasta Salad)

 Substitutions

-• Pasta: Any short pasta works, like ditali or ditalini, orecchiette.
+• Pasta: Any short pasta works, like ditali or ditalini, or orecchiette.
 Shorter shapes hold the dressing well.
+Use whole wheat or gluten-free if you want to.

 • Cotija cheese: I use feta cheese as a substitute when I can’t find cotija in my small Canadian cities.